 A nationwide survey of high school students in the United States found that 16% of students reported seriously considering suicide.
-If you haven’t thought about killing yourself, chances are you know someone who has.
-For example, within a typical high school classroom of 20 students, it is likely that three students have made a suicide attempt in the past year.
+If you haven't thought about killing yourself, chances are you know someone who has.
+High school suicide is more common than most people realize.
+One study I read revealed that, within a typical high school classroom of 20 students, it is likely that three students have made a suicide attempt in the past year.

 Think about that for a moment the next time you are in a classroom.
 Look around and realize that 3 people you see have felt overwhelmed and considered suicide as their only option out.

 Jess has those very feelings: "I have considered suicide many times in my life.
 I am bipolar and when I get really depressed I want to kill myself.
 Life also becomes overwhelming with school and things going on at home."

 Suicide is the second leading cause of death for 15-34 year-olds in the U.S.

 On Saturday and Sunday nights, my radio show Dawson McAllister Live went for two hours.
 Sometimes just after the show, I'd say to myself, "While the show was going on, some teenager or young adult across America died by suicide."
 I am deeply grateful that my show and TheHopeLine have saved thousands of people from killing themselves.
 Yet I am still haunted by the many we could not reach.